bazineta/js8call/README.md

 this on OSX.
 In theory, I haven't broken anything, but in practice, I haven't tried it out.
 Any issues will likely be in the CMake setup, which I find somewhat akin to hostage negotiation.

+The earliest version of OSX that Qt6 supports is 11.0.
+It's set up to compile and link to run on 11.0 or later, but I've only tested it on 14.6.

 # Compiling on OSX

 1. Obtain the current version of GNU Fortran, as of this writing 14.2, from https://github.com/fxcoudert/gfortran-for-macOS,